AliTheFlop/ASResults/content/blog/AI-Sucks.md

 ---

-**P.S.** I take the stress off local businesses by creating all advertisements and marketing under a real, human brain.
+**P.S.** I take the stress off local businesses by creating all their advertisements with a real, human brain.
 If that’s something you’d be interested in, [click here to get a free marketing analysis](/free-marketing-analysis).